ngrx/store/README.md

 on top of Angular.
 Core tenets:
 - State is a single immutable data structure
 - Actions describe state changes
-- Pure functions called reducers take previous slices of state and the next action to compute the new state
+- Pure functions called reducers take the previous state and the next action to compute the new state
 - State accessed with the `Store`, an observable of state and an observer of actions

 These core principles enable building components that can use the `OnPush` change detection strategy